EscVM/TensorFlow_Face_Recognition/README.md

 All code have been tested on a NVDIA 2080 that can easilly give you more than 40 fps.
 Moreover, it perfectly works also on a [Jetson Xavier](https://www.nvidia.com/it-it/autonomous-machines/embedded-systems/jetson-agx-xavier/) that can be easily installed on the site where you want to deploy your sistem (let's move this AI on the edge).

 **Side Notes**:
 This repository is a stupid demo made in a hurry for our robotic center by me and [fsalv](https://github.com/fsalv).
 It has been a distraction from our research, but with the community help can really become an interesting and helpful project.
 We intentionally left a easy customizable framework in order to let the community work and improve this Virtual Security Assistant.
 We used [TensorFlow](https://www.tensorflow.org/) library and [TensorRT](https://developer.nvidia.com/tensorrt) to optimize graphs for embedded solutions.
+So, all networks run at FP16.

 ## How it works